January 1st. 2017. It’s coming. It’s exciting. It’s overwhelming. It’s daunting.

 - Plan to remember.
 Whether it’s creating a Rememberlutions Jar (love it!) journaling, taking pictures, or documenting it all on Instagram, plan to remember 2017 in some way… so that this time next year, you can look back on it all.

 - Dream big.
 I read a quote the other day on my friend’s Instagram feed: “Have goals so big you feel uncomfortable telling small minded people.”
 That has stuck with me and is my daily reminder to dream bigger, reach higher.
 What do we have to lose?
-Absolutely nothing.
+Nothing.

 - Set little goals along the way.
 The thing about resolutions is that people usually don’t make it to February.
 The gym is only crowded for a few weeks.
 People phase out.
 The key to staying on track with your big goal is to set little goals along the way.
 Break it down for yourself so that you can see and celebrate progress throughout the year.
 Check in with yourself or an accountability partner weekly or monthly.